BhanukaDev/commuterx/README.md

 ## License

-CommuterX is released under the [MIT License](https://github.com/CommuterX/LICENSE).
-Feel free to use, modify, and distribute this software according to the terms of the license.
+CommuterX is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+You are free to use, modify, and distribute this software under the terms of the Apache License 2.0.
+This license allows for commercial use, modification, distribution, and sublicensing.
+It also includes patent protection and disclaimers of warranty and liability.
+See the [LICENSE](LICENSE) file for more details.